-- 1. You are not enrolled in a residency program, or - 2.
-Your total charges are paid by a third party, such as an employer or other payer, and you have no separate agreement to repay the third party.
+- 1. You are not a California resident, or are not enrolled in a residency program, or - 2.
+Your total charges are paid by a third party, such as an employer, government program or other payer, and you have no separate agreement to repay the third party.